 The same service provider can carry out one or both roles.

-All steps in scope of Phase 1 are assumed to be carried out by eSM service providers.
+All steps in scope of Phase 1 and Phase 2.1 are assumed to be carried out by eSM service providers.

 Steps in scope of subsequent phases are subject to further detailed analysis and are to allow a combination of eSM and/or E-Invoicing Service Providers.